testytest123/testytest123.github.io/_posts/2021-08-18-Differences-Between-Agile-and-Scrum.md

 In conclusion, Agile can be considered more of a philosophy to project management whereas Scrum (and all the other approaches that are based on the same values and principles) are frameworks designed to put this philosphy into practice.
 It is the backbone that connects both lightweight frameworks designed for single teams as well as more robust approaches like the Scaled Agile Framework.

-Based on the fact that Agile and all it's values and principles were only defined after the creation of various frameworks like Scrum, it is safe to say neither Scrum or Agile would exist without each other, but are not, in fact, the same thing.
+Based on the fact that Agile and all it's values and principles were only defined after the creation of various frameworks like Scrum in which they existed nameless until the Agile manifesto was created back in 2001, it is safe to say neither Scrum or Agile would exist without each other, but are not, in fact, the same thing.